gazorby/strawchemy/README.md

 > You must set a `ModelInstance` typed attribute if you want to access the model instance values.
 > The `instance` attribute is matched by the `ModelInstance[Fruit]` type hint, so you can give it any name you want.

-Strawchemy provides two main types of query hooks:
+The `QueryHook` base class provides several methods that you can override to customize query behavior:

+1. **`apply_hook`**: Apply changes to the statement.
+By default, it returns it unchanged.
+This method is only for filtering or ordering customizations, if you want to explicitly load columns, use the `load_columns' parameter instead.

-1. **LoadColumnsHook**: Ensures specific columns are always loaded, even if not directly requested in the GraphQL query.
+2. **`load_columns`**: Specify columns that should always be loaded, even if not directly requested in the GraphQL query.
 This is useful for:

-   - Loading columns needed for computed properties
+   - Ensuring data needed for computed properties is available
-   - Ensuring data needed for custom resolvers is available
+   - Loading columns required for custom resolvers
    - Optimizing queries by explicitly loading only required columns

-2. **FilterOrderHook**: Allows you to modify the query statement with custom filters or ordering.
-This is useful for:

-   - Applying security filters based on user context
-   - Implementing tenant isolation
-   - Adding default ordering
-   - Implementing complex business logic in queries

-   Notes:
+Important notes when using query hooks:

-   - You must use the provided alias parameter to refer to columns of the model of the type on which the hook is applied.
+- You must use the provided `alias` parameter to refer to columns of the model on which the hook is applied.
 Otherwise, the statement may fail.
-   - For now, you can only refer to model columns, accessing columns from relationships is not supported.
+- For now, you can only refer to model columns; accessing columns from relationships (through joins) is not supported.

-You can also create custom hook classes by extending these base hooks or implementing the `QueryHookProtocol`.
+- The GraphQL context is available through `self.info` within hook methods.

 </details>